dsagman/picat/readme_hakank_comments4.md

 ### Predicates and Logic Programming "Weirdness": `append/3`

 In Prolog, everything is a predicate and there's no direct concept of a "returned value".

+hakank4: Well, there are functions which do have a return value.

 Let's look at the classic example of a predicate: Prolog's `append/3` predicate, which Picat also has and it let's you join two lists.

 It takes the form `append(L1,L2,L3)`.
 Note the standard use of terse variable names.